jacopotagliabue/you-dont-need-a-bigger-boat/local_flow/README.md

 ### Docker Images

 Several docker images are required for use with AWS Batch in Metaflow and for model serving on SageMaker.
+See [here](https://github.com/aws/deep-learning-containers/blob/master/available_images.md) for images made available by AWS.

 - `BASE_IMAGE`: Docker image for GPU training
-- `RAPIDS_IMAGE`: Docker image with [RAPIDS](https://rapids.ai/) installed
+- `RAPIDS_IMAGE`: Docker image with [RAPIDS installed](https://rapids.ai/start.html#get-rapids)
 - `DOCKER_IMAGE`: Docker image for Sagemaker endpoint

 ### Weights & Biases
 To utilise Weights & Biases, you need to obtain your account specific API key and specify the entity which you want to associate your tracking with.
 You can create an account [here](https://app.wandb.ai/login?signup=true).
-Further information about W&B environment variables can be found [here](https://docs.wandb.ai/guides/track/advanced/environment-variables).
+Further information about Weights & Biases environment variables can be found [here](https://docs.wandb.ai/guides/track/advanced/environment-variables).

 - `WANDB_API_KEY`
-- `WANDB_ENTITY`
+- `WANDB_ENTITY`: Your Weights & Biases username or team name (if you are account is linked to a team)

 ### Sagemaker
 You need to have appropriate permissions for Sagemaker in AWS and specify the instance type for deployment.